riekan/azure-relay-node-proxy/hyco-ws/README.md

 - **token** (required) - this argument *either* holds a previously issued token string *or* a callback function that can be called to obtain such a token string.
 The callback option is preferred as it allows token renewal.
+- **agent** (optional) - this argument is an optional parameter for an https-proxy-agent if you want to run the server behind a Proxy

 #### Events